bru32/path_finder/README.md

 # path_finder

-Some experiments with DFS, Dijkstra and AStar
+Some experiments with DFS, Dijkstra and **AStar**

 Using Python 3 and drawing on a tkinter canvas.

+Also experimenting with animation loops...